openhab/openhab-addons/bundles/org.openhab.binding.lametrictime/README.md

 ## How Tos

 The following configuration examples assume the device was added with the thing id `lametrictime:device:demo`.
-Replace the thing id in all the configurations with your real thing id which can be looked up via paper UI.
+Replace the thing id in all the configurations with your real thing id which can be looked up via Paper UI.

 ### Notifications